 In light of the recent literature on “dualization” of continental European social policy regimes – that is, the development of dual labor markets of insiders and outsiders with different social policies serving these labor market segments – the working group has broadened the range of European countries covered to include the UK, France, Germany, and Sweden.
 The most recent social policy workshop took place in Italy in fall 2012 and will resulted in an edited volume presenting the findings of the four-year research program, with chapters on the UK, France, Germany, and Sweden, Italy, Spain, Uruguay-Chile, Brazil, and Argentina.
 Among other activities of the working group was participation in several workshops on the “Transformations of the State,” which will result in an edited volume, The Oxford Handbook of Transformations of the State, to be published in 2014 by Oxford University Press.
 The edited volume is part of increasingly deep collaboration between the UNC Center for European Studies and Bremen University social sciences.
 Two back to back workshops were held at the Hanse-Wissenschaftskolleg in Delmenhorst, Germany (Transformations of the State, Nov.
 2011) and at UNC-Chapel Hill (Transformations of the State, Feb.
 2012).
 In Fall 2013, the working group will host a conference on the Political Economy of Skills and Inequality.
 This is follow up conference to a mini conference on held in conjunction with the Society for the Advancement of Socio-Economics meetings in Milan (June 2013).
 It will result in a special issue of Socio-Economic Review to which will appear in April 2014.

 UNC Faculty Coordinators: E. Huber, J. Stephens (POLI/CES).
-External Partners: NEED TO ADD.
+External Partners: text to come.

 This working group builds on a burgeoning partnership between UNC-Chapel Hill and King’s College, London, partnership agreement.
 The group explores various themes related to travel and place in the 18th and 19th centuries though a series of international conferences.
 The conferences think “globally,” but the questions that animate the papers draw directly from themes drawn from European history such as the rise of the nation-state, imperialism, and accelerated movement of peoples within Europe and around the world.
 These questions—and the knowledge gained by asking them – contribute to several fields of European history while shedding new light on the legacies of European dominance and the various webs that continue to link Europe to the rest of the world.